MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-IPAllowListEntry.md

 Use the Add-IPAllowListEntry cmdlet to add IP Allow list entries to the IP Allow list that's used by the Connection Filtering agent on Edge Transport servers.

+For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

 ## SYNTAX

 ### Set2